- Strategic Framework

-From providing digital access to physically inaccessible sites to preserving priceless artefacts, research and innovation (R&I) can nurture smart and technologically advanced solutions to the challenges Europe is facing in trying to protect its cultural heritage.
+From providing digital access to physically inaccessible sites, to preserving priceless artefacts and exploring new ways of adapting and valuing cultural heritage for creative industries and other sustainable development opportunities, research and innovation (R&I) can nurture smart and technologically advanced solutions to the challenges Europe is facing in trying to protect and benefit from its cultural heritage.

-The Year is an opportunity to showcase and intensify investments that the EU has made in the development of European expertise in this field, through the EU Research and Innovation programme Horizon 2020 and the Commission’s Joint Research Centre (JRC).
+The European Year of Cultural Heritage is an opportunity to showcase and intensify investments that the EU has made in the development of European expertise in this field, through the EU Research and Innovation programme Horizon 2020 and the European Commission’s Joint Research Centre (JRC).